Kreative-Performative-Individuals/smart-industrial-database/README.md

 After you have started the container and filled the database by using `build_db.sh`, you can try our endpoints by visiting **http://localhost:8002/docs**.

-There you can find the instructions and the description of the endpoints and try them using the GUI.
+There you can find the instructions and the description of the endpoints and try them using the GUI provided by `FastAPI`.

 ## Understanding the Architecture and E-R Schema of the Database